Are Large Vision Language Models up to the Challenge of Chart Comprehension and Reasoning? An Extensive Investigation into the Capabilities and Limitations of LVLMs: Results and Discussion

-\textbf{GPT-4V shines in program-aided reasoning.} The LVLMs were tasked with creating Python code in PAL-setup, to answer questions based on specific charts.
-GPT-4V performed significantly better compared to Gemini by consistently producing more effective and functional code, achieving an accuracy of 71\%, outperforming Gemini's 46\%.
-Gemini's lower accuracy is primarily because of its inability to generate executable code in an average of 35\% of cases, across both human-generated and augmented test sets.
-Figure \ref{fig:cot-pal-gemr-gptr}(b) depicts an example where a bar chart illustrates the deaths from eating disorders in 1990 in four different countries and the models were prompted to answer the following question: \textit{Does the add up value of smallest two bars is greater than the value of the largest bar?}.
-Using the PAL method, the models generated Python scripts, with GPT-4V reaching the correct conclusion, while Gemini answered incorrectly.
+\paragraph{Performance in Program-Aided Reasoning.}\, In this setup, the LVLMs were tasked with generating Python code to answer questions based on specific charts. \Cref{tab:overview-results} demonstrates that GPT-4V and Claude-3 achieved relatively higher performance levels compared to Gemini, indicating their greater proficiency in consistently producing more effective and functional code.
+Gemini's lower accuracy is mostly due to its inability to generate executable code on an average of \num{35}\% of cases, across both ChartQA test sets. \Cref{fig:cot-pal-gemr-gptr}(b) depicts an example where a bar chart illustrates the deaths from eating disorders in 1990 in four different countries and the models are prompted to answer the following question: \textit{Does the add up value of smallest two bars is greater than the value of the largest bar?} Using the PAL method, GPT-4V answered correctly, while Gemini answered incorrectly.

-\textbf{Both Gemini and GPT-4V heavily rely on the data labels}.
-As demonstrated in Table \ref{chartqavis-automatic}, the absence of text labels that show data values diminishes the performance of both models, with GPT-4V being more affected.
+\paragraph{Dependence on Data labels.}\, For this experiment, we chose the two best performers in the ChartQA task in zero-shot CoT setup (\Cref{tab:overview-results}).
+As demonstrated in \Cref{chartqavis-automatic}, the absence of text labels that show data values diminishes the performance of both models, with GPT-4V being more affected.
 Moreover, GPT-4V frequently declines to respond when data labels are absent, as depicted in the right example in Figure \ref{fig:chartqavis_examples}.
-Our manual analysis suggests that these models exhibit better performance when the values of chart objects (e.g., bars, lines) align closely with the y-axis labels, leveraging these labels as a reference point, as illustrated in the left example in Figure \ref{fig:chartqavis_examples}.
+Our manual analysis suggests that these models exhibit better performance when the values of chart objects (e.g., bars, lines) align closely with the y-axis labels, leveraging these labels as a reference point, as illustrated in the left example in \Cref{fig:chartqavis_examples}.
 Conversely, a disparity between the visual element values and y-axis labels leads to poorer performance.
 These findings underscore a critical limitation in the capabilities of both Gemini and GPT-4V in interpolating the data values of the chart visual elements (e.g., bars, lines, pie) based on their visual attributes (e.g., heights, areas).